kwhite2/git/frontmatter.md

 - Learn what version control is and why it can be useful
 - Review basic Command line functions
 - Install and configure Git on your local machine (`git --version`, `git --config`)
-- Practice using basic markdown by creating a syllabus using a plain text editor (including headers, lists, bold, and emphasis)
+- Practice using basic Markdown by creating a syllabus using a plain text editor (including headers, lists, bold, and emphasis)
 - Stage and commit changes using Git (`git status`, `git add`, `git commit -m`, and `git log`)
-- Pushing a repository with Git and files to GitHub (`git push origin master`)
+- Pushing a repository with Git and files to GitHub (`git push origin main`)
 - Cloning an existing repository from GitHub to your local machine so you can work with it (`git clone`)
+- Forking an existing respository from another user's GitHub account to your GitHub account so you can work with it

 ## Estimated time